Simple-Press/simple-press/readme.txt

 19. The front-end admin options for a post

 == Latest Updates ==

+= 6.10.2 - July 2023 =
+* Fixed issue with checkbox data that was not saved

 = 6.10.1 - July 2023 =
 * Fixed a bug that made "Manage Groups And Forums" return an error when editing a forum